Partnership with Parents & Carers

 Parents are always welcome to phone the nursery at any time during the day to see how their child is.

 If your child is absent please inform the nursery by telephone explaining why, as we need to keep a record of this.
 If your child has a hospital or clinic appointment the nursery must be notified about who will be collecting them and at what time.
-Unfortunately we still have to charge you if your child is absent with an illness due to staffing, if you are taking a family holiday please contact the nursery in advance.
-We offer parents 10 days holiday a year were you do not need to pay as long as we are given 8 weeks notice of this holiday.
+Unfortunately we still have to charge you if your child is absent with an illness due to staffing.
+We charge based on 50 weeks per year which is averaged out over a 12 month period, so that all parents receive 2 weeks free care per year. if you are taking a family holiday please contact the nursery in advance.

 If your child is ill please telephone to inform the nursery.
 This is most important so that staff can organise meals and snacks and ratios of staff for the children present.

 If children hurt themselves in nursery immediate action will be taken.
 If it is serious the child will be taken to hospital.
 You must sign a written consent form when your child starts nursery.

 If a minor accident occurs it will be recorded in the nursery accident book and when you come to collect your child you will be asked to sign it.

 A qualified member of staff may only administer medication that has been prescribed by a G.P. with instruction of correct dosage, and how many times your child needs to take the medication must be written down on the nursery form and signed by you.